 I have not received my Notice of Proposed Property Taxes yet?

 If you purchased your property after mid-July, the notice may have been mailed to the previous owner.
-If requested, we will send a duplicate notice to your attention.
+Notices are posted on our website.
 However, if it is not a recent sale, we can verify or correct the mailing address in our records.

 Why do I pay more taxes than my next door neighbor when we have the same house?

 Your neighbor may have qualified for the Save Our Homes benefit in an earlier year or you may not have homestead exemption.
-Non-homestead properties are not eligible for the cap.
+Non-homestead properties are eligible for the 10% cap.